 Find out if the goods or services you will be selling are subject to Iowa sales tax.

-Read our Sales and Use Tax Information booklet to find out what is taxable and what is not.
+Read our Sales and Use Tax Information guide to find out what is taxable and what is not.

 Find out if you need to pay consumer's use tax.

 If you purchase taxable items to use in your business in Iowa from out-of-state suppliers and do not pay sales tax, you will need to pay use tax to Iowa.
 This includes items purchased through mail order catalogs and the Internet.
 See consumer's use tax information for more information.

 Register for a permit if the sale of goods or services are taxable.